 No matter what kind of business you are in, you should have well-defined SOP documents that will help your employees understand how to perform routine jobs safely, in compliance with regulations, and consistently no matter who completes the task.

-There is no official standard operating procedure document that will teach you how to write an SOP.
-But there are some steps you can follow that will help you to organize your thoughts and plan the most effective path to standardizing your procedures.
+No official standard operating procedure document will teach you how to write an SOP.
+But there are steps you can follow to organize your thoughts and plan the most effective path to standardizing your procedures.

 Step 1: Begin with the end in mind